isamu-isozaki/moba-openai-rl/README.md

 ai-server: server to run deployed models to fight against each other

-learner-server: server to train models given data from the ai-server
+learner-server: server to train models given data from the ai-server.
+Set the DOCKER to 0 to run the learner server as a container

 db: a mongodb database